jeffy-g/typescript-jsdoctag-completions-plugin-beta/README.md

     "strict": true,
     // In TypeScript 5.x, compilerOptions/locale was removed,
     // so Moved locale to plugin settings.
-    // however, for older versions of ts,
+    // However, for older versions of TypeScript,
-    // this value is still referenced as before from this plugin.
+    // this value is still read by the plugin as before.
     // "locale": "ja",
     "plugins": [
       {